Perlence/AutoHotkey.py/docs/quickstart.rst

    is, AutoHotkey.py uses the environment variable as the AutoHotkey executable path.
 2. If not, checks the Windows Registry to find whether a program's set to run when a user opens an AHK file.
+If the program name starts with ``autohotkey`` (case-insensitive), AutoHotkey.py uses it as the AutoHotkey executable path.
 3. Otherwise, defaults to the path
    ``C:\Program Files\AutoHotkey\AutoHotkey.exe``.